Firefly042/ultimate-assistant-pycord/CONTRIBUTING.md

 * Do *not* directly edit any localization files in the repository.
 They are overwritten by the crowdin build.

-## For Writers
+# For Writers
 If you would like to propose a change to names, descriptions, or responses, either create an **Issue** or mention it in the support server.
-If you are comfortable with github, you may also edit the strings directly in `localizations/en-US.json` and the corresponding command file(s).
+If you are comfortable with github forking, branching, and pull requests, you may also edit the strings directly in `localizations/en-US.json` and the corresponding command file(s).
+[Here](https://github.com/firstcontributions/first-contributions/blob/master/gui-tool-tutorials/github-desktop-tutorial.md) is a good guide that can be adjusted to work entirely in-browser.

 1. If you are submitting a pull request, you must create an **Issue** with the **string rewording** tag.
-Discussing in the support server is also recommended.
+Discussing in the support server is also recommended if you are proposing more than a spelling/grammar fix.
-2. Follow the steps above to make your changes.
+2. Follow the guide to make your changes.
 You *must* edit the default strings in the corresponding command files.
-3. You can include your contribution credit in this as well, be sure to add the 'credit request' label if you do so.
+3. You can include your contribution credit in this as well.
+Be sure to add the 'credit request' label if you do so.

-## For Coders
+# For Coders
 You are likely familiar enough with Github's fork and branch workflow.
 If not, follow the linked guide in the Translator section.
 If you're not familiar with discord bots, follow the Hosting instructions on the wiki's Home page.

 1. Submit an Issue (bug or feature request) if there isn't one yet.